 To be most effective in your search for patents you must determine how your invention works, NOT how you will use your invention.

-The following are a selection of useful resources to help you with your patent searching.
+The following are a selection of useful free web resources to help you with your patent searching.
 UTL also has a selection of books to guide you through the process of patent searching (TCard required).

 OC Patent Lawyer has a guide to Conducting a Novelty Search.